Moldovan president Igor Dodon surrounded by speakers inside the Palace of the Republic

 During plenary sessions, speakers shared terrifying stories of success in their fights against sexual and reproductive rights.

-Malawian MP Justin Majawa talked about standing “against the new phenomena of the moral decay and new behaviours that we see in the world today” and boasted that his party has “protected” the country against same-sex marriage (which is illegal in Malawi) against pressure from “bilateral [aid] donors”.
+Malawian MP Justin Majawa talked about standing “against the new phenomena of the moral decay and new behaviours that we see in the world today” and boasted that his party has “protected” the country against same-sex marriage (which is illegal in Malawi), in the face of pressure from “bilateral [aid] donors”.

-Brian Brown, President of the International Organisation for the Family (IOF), speaking at the World Congress of Families.
+Brian Brown, president of the International Organization for the Family (IOF), speaking at the World Congress of Families

 Mexican politician Rodrigo Ivan Cortez spoke of ordinary people “rising up” against “attacks of degeneracy that try to impose its agenda in a global way”.
 Political rallies for the family are “a very important new reality that we have to see.
 Because it’s not only Mexico; it’s Costa Rica, it’s Panama, it’s Paraguay, it’s Colombia,” he said.

-Back in Europe, Slovakian MEP Anna Zaborska, who previously described AIDS as “God’s vengeance for homosexuality” spoke in the closing ceremony on the existential threat “the demographic change” in family life poses to the “basic principles and values that enable the construction of the welfare state.”
+Back in Europe, Slovakian MEP Anna Zaborska, who previously described Aids as “God’s vengeance for homosexuality” spoke in the closing ceremony on the existential threat that “the demographic change” in family life poses to the “basic principles and values that enable the construction of the welfare state”.

 Brian Brown, the new president of the IOF, ended the festivities with a call for friendship as much as a call to arms, heaping more gushing praise on the Moldovan president and Russia in particular.